-Subject: Health (Bullying)
+Subjects: Health (Bullying)

-Length: Clip: 4 minutes, 15 seconds; Lesson: 30 minutes.
+Length: Film Clip: 4 minutes, 15 seconds; Lesson: 30 minutes

 Overview: The short film clip and the suggestions for classroom activities contained in this Snippet Lesson Plan are intended to supplement a larger lesson on bullying.
 They will provide a change of pace and add media to the lesson.

 Learner Outcomes/Objectives: Students will be introduced to the psychology of bullies.

 Rationale: 15 - 25% of students report being bullied.
 Considered by some to